Joseph L. Mankiewicz: 1934–1942: MGM

-During test screenings, preview audiences were disdainful of the original ending, which had Tess accepting her newfound role as a housewife.
-Stevens, Mankiewicz and Mayer agreed a new ending was needed, with Tess attempting to make breakfast but failing miserably.
+During test screenings, preview audiences disdained the original ending, which had Tess accepting her newfound role as a housewife.
+Stevens, Mankiewicz, and Mayer agreed that a new ending was needed, with Tess attempting to make breakfast but failing miserably.
 Hepburn deplored the new scene, but test audiences responded favorably.
 Released in February 1942, Woman of the Year was praised by film critics for the chemistry between the stars.
 At the 1943 Academy Awards, Hepburn was nominated for Best Actress, while Michael Kanin and Lardner Jr. won for Best Original Screenplay.

 By 1942, Mankiewicz was romantically involved with Judy Garland.
 As a vehicle for Garland, he began adapting S. N. Behrman's 1942 play The Pirate.
 The adaptation was never completed, but eventually became a 1948 musical unrelated to Mankiewicz's involvement.
 To reduce Garland's dependency on prescription medicine, Mankiewicz advised her to seek psychiatric therapy sessions with Ernst Simmel.
 Garland's mother Ethel Gumm reported the incident to Mayer, who later called Mankiewicz into his office.
-There, Mayer chastened him for his involvement, stating, "You mustn't mess with our property."
-The two fell into an argument, and Mankiewicz decided to quit MGM negotiating for an early termination with one year left on his contract.
+There, Mayer admonished him about the affair, claiming that he wasn't speaking "as a boss," but "as a friend."
+Mankiewicz retorted: "Actually, you've been neither, Mr. Mayer.
+You're talking like a jealous old man."
+The two argued, and Mankiewicz decided to quit MGM and negotiated for an early termination with one year left on his contract.

 Mankiewicz's final productions at MGM were Reunion in France (1942) starring Joan Crawford and John Wayne, and Cairo (1942) with Jeanette MacDonald—the latter film Mankiewicz had his producing credit removed at his request.